-Depends on where in Malaysia. about 5 years agoAnswered by Europe via WorldNomads.com
+Depends on where in Malaysia. over 5 years agoAnswered by Europe via WorldNomads.com

 Life goes on as usual during the month of Ramadhan in Malaysia as Malaysia is a multicultural country.
 Most major cities will still have food served all day long.
 Some Muslim eateries would be closed.
 But some will remain open especially in the cities.